 The Early Days of Soda Pop and Soft Drinks

-- Hires Root Beer.
-Created in 1876 by Philadelphia pharmacist Charles Hires, the product began as a powdered extract that consumers could mix with their own soda water.
-In 1888, Hires developed a liquid product for drugstore soda fountains and the root beer was bottled in 1890.
+- Hires Root Beer: Created in 1876 by Philadelphia pharmacist Charles Hires, the product began as a powdered extract that consumers could mix with their own soda water.
+In 1888, Hires developed a liquid product for drugstore soda fountains, and root beer was bottled in 1890.
 The company was sold in the 1960s and changed hands several times through the 1980s.
 Dr Pepper Snapple Group now owns the Hires brand.

-- Pepsi-Cola.
-Pepsi was developed in 1898; created by North Carolina drugstore owner Caleb Bradham.
-The Pepsi company organized in 1902 and set its trademark a year later.
-By 1907, there were 40 factories creating the Pepsi syrup; producing 100,000 gallons that year.
+- Pepsi Cola: Pepsi was developed in 1898; created by North Carolina drugstore owner Caleb Bradham.
+The Pepsi company was organized in 1902 and set its trademark a year later.
+By 1907, there were 40 factories creating Pepsi syrup, producing 100,000 gallons that year.
 Because the price of sugar fluctuated dramatically following World War I, along with poor business decisions, the company went bankrupt in 1923.

 The Pepsi company was purchased at auction but went bankrupt again following the Great Depression of the 1930s.
-After reorganization, the company introduced the 12-ounce, 5-cent bottle of Pepsi, paving the way to the product’s success.
-Early marketing slogans for Pepsi include “Twice As Much For a Nickel” (1940s), “The Light Refreshment” (1950s), “Taste That Beats the Others Cold” (mid 1960s) and “You’ve Got a Lot to Live” (early 1970s).
+After reorganization, the company introduced the 12-ounce, 5-cent bottle of Pepsi, paving the way for the product’s success.
+Early marketing slogans for Pepsi include “Twice As Much For a Nickel” (1940s), “The Light Refreshment” (1950s), “Taste That Beats the Others Cold” (mid-1960s) and “You’ve Got a Lot to Live” (early 1970s).

 More Soda Pops and Soft Drinks